FTC-ORBIT/Tutorials/git.md

 _Initialized empty Git repository in /home/customer/GIT/.git/_

-# git clone
-Creates a GIT repository copy from a remote source.
-Also adds the original location as a remote so you can fetch from it again and push to it if you have permissions.
-Example:

-`git clone git@github.com:user/test.git `

-# git add
-Adds files changes in your working directory to your index.
-Example:

-`git add . `

 # git rm
 Removes files from your index and your working directory so they will not be tracked.
 Example:

 `git rm filename`

-# git commit
-Takes all of the changes written in the index, creates a new commit object pointing to it and sets the branch to point to that new commit.
-Examples:

-`git commit -m ‘committing added changes’`

-`git commit -a -m ‘committing all changes, equals to git add and git commit’`

-# git status
-Shows you the status of files in the index versus the working directory.
-It will list out files that are untracked (only in your working directory), modified (tracked but not yet updated in your index), and staged (added to your index and ready for committing).
-Example:

-`git status`

- _On branch master
- Initial commit
- Untracked files:
- (use "git add <file>..." to include in what will be committed) # _

 # git branch
 Lists existing branches, including remote branches, if ‘-a’ is provided.
 Creates a new branch if a branch name is provided.
 Example: